Daniel Ansari: Career

 From July 2010 to July 2014, he served as an Associate Professor in the Department of Psychology Institute at Western University.
 From July 2014 to July 2018, he served as a professor.

 Since July 2018, he has been serving as a Professor jointly appointed in the Department of Psychology and the Faculty of Education.

+Within the international scholarly community, Ansari has held leadership roles in two learned societies devoted to his field.
+He served as Secretary (2012–2013), President-Elect (2013–2015), President (2014–2016), and Past-President (2016–2018) of the International Mind, Brain, and Education Society.
+He later chaired the Mathematical Cognition and Learning Society (2020–2021), after serving as Chair-Elect (2019–2020) and as a member of its governing board (2015–2019).

 Numerical Cognition Laboratory

 For the past 20 years, Ansari has directed The Numerical Cognition Laboratory, a research group focused on understanding numerical processing, mathematical abilities, and the challenges some children face in early numeracy and math.
 The lab employs behavioral and brain imaging methods to investigate the cognitive and neural mechanisms involved in numerical cognition.
+The laboratory's work increasingly includes large-scale, cross-national, and registered-report studies on topics such as math anxiety and place-value understanding, alongside its behavioural and neuroimaging research on developmental dyscalculia.

+Grants and funded research

+Ansari has held continuous, externally funded research support since the early 2000s from Canadian, European, and international funding bodies.
+Selected current and recent grants include: